i252-hub/Travel-Planner-Site/README.md

 an itinerary that connects multiple points of interest including low budget options for transportation and desired length of stay in each location.

+# Objectives
+• Design a new tour planning management feature that embeds multi-destination itinerary that includes desired length of stay in each location and offering low-cost of transportation.
+• Design a responsive website that is easy to use and allows customers to browse through all different trip categories and details, filtering via interests and classifications created.

+# Project Scope
+Responsive Website, Adding features

+# Tools
+Figma, Miro